-SECTION ONE: Anti-Pension Spiking - Contribution-Based Benefit Cap
+SECTION TWO: Anti-Pension Spiking - Contribution-Based Benefit Cap

 As recommended by Buck Consultants, the retirement system's actuary, this provision allows the Boards of Trustees of the state and local systems to establish a contribution-based benefit cap.
 The cap will be established for employees hired on or after 1/1/2015 whose average final compensation exceeds \$50,000.
 The cap is established quinquennially based on findings the actuarial experience study and be such that it would not have reduced allowances for more than one half of one percent of members retiring in each of the previous five years.
-Employers must make additional payments to the retirement systems to pay for the impact of pension spiking.
+Members can make additional payments to the retirement systems to receive the parts of their allowances that would have exceeded the cap.

-SECTION TWO: Anti Pension Spiking - Pension Spiking Accountability Measure
+SECTION THREE: Anti Pension Spiking - Pension Spiking Accountability Measure

-Section Three provides benefit purchase mechanism for the employer to pay for the actuarial impact of the disallowed compensation under sections one and two in order to have it counted toward the benefit.
+Section Three provides benefit purchase mechanism for the employee or employer to pay for the actuarial impact of the disallowed compensation under sections one and two in order to have it counted toward the benefit.

-SECTION THREE: Restore Vesting Period
+SECTION FOUR: Restore Vesting Period